lazysegtree/superfile/Notes.md

 # Implementation Notes
 - File and directory opening via e and E are handled in handle_file_operations - openFileWithEditor / openDirectoryWithEditor
+- File open via right arrow is in `enterPanel` in handle_panel_movements

 ## Questions
 - [ ] What is TrashDirectories used for, and why not Mac has them.